GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Introduction

-\textbf{1) Problem Analysis}: We provide a detailed analysis of the CVGL task, highlight the benefits of a unified CVGL framework, and identify the lack of interpretability in current CVGL solutions.
+\textbf{1) Problem Analysis}: We provide a detailed analysis of the CVGL task, highlight the benefits of a unified framework, and identify the lack of interpretability in current solutions.

-\textbf{2) GLEAM-C}: We propose GLEAM-C, a foundational CVGL model that unifies multiple views and modalities—including UAV images, street maps, panoramic images, and ground photographs—by aligning them with satellite images.
-We adopt a two-phase training strategy and leverage DDP to optimize training efficiency, achieving accuracy comparable to modality-specific CVGL models.
+\textbf{2) GLEAM-C}: We propose GLEAM-C, a foundation model that unifies multiple views and modalities by aligning with satellite images.
+We design a two-phase training strategy and leverage DDP to optimize training efficiency, achieving competitive accuracy with modality-specific CVGL models.

-\textbf{3) GLEAM-X}: We introduce the GLEAM-X benchmark, combining cross-view correspondence prediction with explainable reasoning.
-We provide a high-quality bilingual (Chinese-English) training and testing dataset, along with the Qwen2.5-VL-3B-Instruct model fine-tuned on this dataset.
-This enables the generation of human-interpretable explanations for image correspondences, thereby enhancing the robustness and transparency of the model.
+\textbf{3) GLEAM-X}: We introduce the novel GLEAM-X benchmark, combining CVGL with explainable reasoning.
+We provide a high-quality bilingual training and testing dataset, along with the Qwen2.5-VL-3B-Instruct model fine-tuned on this dataset.
+This enables the generation of human-interpretable explanations for image correspondences, enhancing the robustness and transparency of the model.

-\textbf{4) Integrated Pipeline}: GLEAM-C and GLEAM-X can be combined into an integrated pipeline.
+\textbf{4) Integrated Pipeline}: GLEAM-C and GLEAM-X can be combined into an integrated CVGL pipeline.
 GLEAM-C performs the core task of CVGL by aligning query images with satellite imagery, while GLEAM-X enhances this process by verifying and providing human-interpretable explanations for the predicted correspondences, improving both the model’s robustness and transparency.